 Resonator Vs. Catalytic Converterby Contributing WriterUpdated July 13, 2023

-What Is a Catalytic Converter?
+What Does a Catalytic Converter Do?

 The catalytic converter on a vehicle is used to lower the amount of toxic byproduct emitting from the combustion process of an engine on a vehicle.
 A catalytic converter is comprised of three different parts.
 Those parts are the core, the washcoat, and the catalyst.
 The core is shaped like a honeycomb and is in place to provide extra surface area for the converter.
 The washcoat makes the converter more efficient by providing a place to store active precious metal deposits.
 The catalyst is usually made of platinum or palladium.
 The platinum or palladium strips the nitrogen atom from the air coming out of the exhaust, causing it to form oxygen.

 Catalytic converters and resonators are often thought to be the same object, as they are both part of the exhaust system.
 However, the parts in exhaust systems perform separate tasks.
 A catalytic converter does not reduce the amount of exhaust noise and a resonator does not reduce the toxic emissions of a vehicle.

 A resonator is not required by law to be attached to a vehicle.
 The resonator is meant to make the noise generated by a vehicle more tolerable, but does not have an impact on the performance of the vehicle.
 A catalytic converter is required by law.
 This is because both the national government’s Environmental Protection Agency (EPA) and states have laws regarding the emission of toxic byproducts released from vehicles such as carbon monoxide.
 If a catalytic converter were to be removed from a vehicle, the vehicle would not pass emissions safety tests.